 - Experian Marketing Lists – (402) 458- 5247, Experian Consumer Services, West Bond St., Lincoln, NE 68521

 - Be patient for the mailings to decrease.
-The process can take up to two months.
+The process can take a few months.
 After this time, you will notice a sizable decrease in pre-approved offers, flyers, and magazines flooding your mailbox.
 Unwanted email should stop immediately.

-Follow these steps and your life will be freed from paper and email clutter.
+Follow these steps and you will be free from unwanted paper and email clutter.